4GeeksAcademy/website-v2/src/blog/2020-02-25-post-two/index.md

 ---
-path: "/post-one"
+path: "/post-two"
 date: "2018-11-19"
-title: "Pay once you get a Job"
+title: "Post Two Example"
-author: "Marcelo Ricigliano"
+author: "Paolo Lucano"
-avatar: "/staff/marcelo.png"
+avatar: "../staff/marcelo.png"
-read_time: "10 min"
+read_time: "2 min"
 ---

 ### This is a test for the blog section